 So, you just got a camera that has it's lens stuck at the 28mm focal length.
-Maybe the Ricoh GR, the Nikon Coolpix A or maybe the Fuji WCL X100 adapter.
+Maybe you want to do street photography.
 You're freaking out.
 The world is HUGE!
 How are you going to make images with such a wide field of view???
 Stop.
 Don't panic, breathe.
 It's going to be ok.
 Here's the beginner's guide to the 28mm focal length to get you started.

 Busy?
 Get this article as a free ebook, put your email below: